 If the testicle is a retractile testicle, it will move relatively easily and painlessly.
 The retractile testicle won't immediately move up again.
 Your son's doctor can then stimulate the reflex of the cremaster muscle by gently rubbing the upper inside of the thigh.
 This stimulation will usually cause the retractile testicle to move up again.

 If the testicle in the groin moves only part way into the scrotum, if the movement causes pain or discomfort, or if the testicle immediately retreats to its original location, it's most likely not a retractile testicle.
-In such cases the testicle would be considered undescended or ascending if the testicle had been in the scrotum at one time.
+The testicle would be considered undescended or ascending (if the testicle had been in the scrotum at one time).

 Treatments and drugs

-If the testicle has ascended — no longer movable by hand — or if it's still retractile by age 14, your son's doctor may recommend treatment.
-The goal of treatment is to have the testicle permanently descend, which may lessen the risk of complications.
+If the testicle has ascended — no longer movable by hand — or if it's still retractile by age 14, your son's doctor may recommend treatment to move the testicle permanently into the scrotum.
 Treatments include:

 Adolescent boys and men who have had treatments to correct an ascending or retractile testicle should regularly monitor the position of the testicle to ensure it doesn't ascend at a later time.